-Pre-requisite: A grade of "B" or better in a previous lab science Grade 9
+Pre-requisite: A grade of "B" or better in a previous lab science and concurrent enrollment in Algebra I or higher

 An accelerated coverage of the same principles studied in Biology, but designed to prepare students for upper level science classes such as Chemistry, Physics and AP Biology.
 This biology course is activity-oriented and students will gain experience in developing and designing their own science labs.
 Current research in the biological sciences will be discussed in class, and students will develop critical thinking skills to analyze methods and motives.